-The company name and the project title must fit in the space provide.
-You may have to shorten your "official" project title to make it fit.
-You'll see that I've already entered project titles as I current have them.
+The company name and the project title must fit in the space provided using the given point size.
+You'll see that the company names and project titles have already been entered.

 Ask your corporate clients exactly how they would like their company name to appear.
 So, would Auto-Owners prefer "Auto-Owners Insurance" or "Auto-Owners Insurance, Inc." or something else?
 Would Boeing prefer simply "Boeing" or "The Boeing Company" or something else?